EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

 Since there is a ``backtrack`` module inside ``pybacktrack`` that can be run as a script, we can invoke it on the command-line using ``python -m pybacktrack.backtrack`` followed by command line options that are specific to that module.
+This is the easiest way to run backtracking.

 To see its command-line options, run: